sean28/MixMD/README.md

 # Molecular Probes Guide (Hybrid Solvent Inserter)

 In mixed-solvent molecular dynamics (MixMD) simulations, a rational combination of different molecular probes greatly enhances the detection of cryptic pockets and potential binding hotspots in biomolecules.
 This guide summarizes the properties, classifications.

 ---

-# Principles of Usage Instructions for Probes
+# Principles of Usage Instructions for Single probe

 ## Common Probe Information